-- 30. As we do not know when the current restrictions will end, we are planning to carry out our 2020/21 audit remotely.
-As in 2019/20 we have the following arrangements in place: - All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information. - All of our staff are fully contactable by email, phone call and videoconferencing. - All meetings are now held over Skype, Microsoft Teams or by telephone. - We are keeping all of our staff fully up to date with the latest government guidance in order to keep everyone as safe as possible.
+- 30. As we continue to follow Scottish Government guidelines and acknowledge the College's working arrangements, we are planning to carry out our 2021/22 audit using a hybrid approach, carrying out some work on site and some work remotely.
+As in 2020/21 we have the following arrangements in place: - All of our people have the equipment, technology and systems to allow them to work remotely, including secure access to all necessary data and information. - All of our staff are fully contactable by email, phone call and videoconferencing. - All meetings are now held over Skype, Microsoft Teams or by telephone. - We are keeping all of our staff fully up to date with the latest government guidance in order to keep everyone as safe as possible.